Slindile-04/ChatApp6/README.md

 - **Message tracking** with unique IDs and hashing for integrity.
 - **Intuitive GUI** to improve user interaction and experience.

+### Dependencies
+To use ChatApp6, ensure you have the required JSON library.
+You will need to download and add the JSON JAR file manually if it's not managed by a dependency tool.

 Developed by **Silindile Mnisi (ST10469868)** as part of a software development journey.